NiharAcharya883/New_Learnings/Docker/Notes.md

 # Docker Network
 --> Docker has networking model to connect containers, such that they can communicate with each other.
 --> bridge (default for containers) - if don't specify network, containers connect here.
+--> bridge driver ()

+# Docker compose
+--> It is a tool for defining and running multiple-container applications.
+--> docker-compose.yaml
+--> All the containers in the docker compose file will be created in the same network.
+Example :-

+version: "3.8"
+services:
+    mongo:
+        image:mongo
+        ports:
+        -27017:27017
+        environment:
+        -MONGO_INITDB_ROOT_USERNAME=admin  or
+            MONGO_INITDB_ROOT_USERNAME:admin
+        -MONGO_INITDB_ROOT_PASSWORD=qwerty

+    mongo-express:
+        image:mongo-express
+        ports:
+        -8081:8081
+        environment:
+            ME_CONFIG_MONGODB_USERNAME:admin

+# Dockerizing our App
+test_app ---> docker_image ---> container   (through Dockerfile)
+--> important Dockerfile instructions
+FROM <base_image>
+WORKDIR (path in the image where files will be copied and commands will be executed) COPY  (host to image)
+RUN   (tells builder to run specific command)
+CMD   (sets the default command container using this image will run) EXPOSE  (expose image ports)
+ENV  (define environement variables)

+# Docker Volumes
+--> Volumes are persistent data stores for containers.
+--> If we restart/delete our docker containers, data present in it will be lost.
+So must store them in volumes.
+--> we can map multiple containers to same volume.